JoshBradshaw/Arterial-BP-MRI-Triggering-Unit/docs/docs/index.md

 The connections on the front panel of the triggering unit are:

 Samba Sensor Input (s-video)|Transonic Sensor Input (BNC) |External Trigger Out (RCA)
 ----------------------------|-----------------------------|--------------------------
 Input Selection Switch      |                             |Trigger Status LED

 Finally, a USB cable runs out of the back corner of the unit.
 This cable is connected to a computer to power the unit, and optionally to transfer the blood pressure readings to the monitoring software.

-For more information about the hardware design see:

-1. Circuit design TODO: finish writing page
-2. PCB Design TODO: finish writing page
-3. Assembly
-4. Triggering algorithm design

 ## Monitoring Software

 ![alt text](/images/monitoring_system.png "triggering unit photo")

-The monitoring software is not required to use the triggering unit, but it is very useful.
+The monitoring tool give the experimenter real feedback on the pressure catheter and the triggering signal.
 The top chart animation shows the input signal from the pressure catheter, and the bottom chart animation shows the triggering signal that's been sent to the scanner.
 These charts are updated in real-time with <20ms of delay, so you'll be aware of any irregular heartbeats, or problems with the pressure catheter, right as they happen.
 Every run of the triggering unit is logged with time and date stamps, so it can be compared with the MRI data in post processing if required.

 For more information about the monitoring software see:
 1. Monitoring software design